 He graduated with his B.S. in Cardiopulmonary Science in 2006 and subsequently started seminary.
 Within a few years the Lord led him to Heritage where he began to serve as a pastoral intern.
 He graduated with his MDiv from The Southern Baptist Theological Seminary in 2012 and continued serving at Heritage during that time.
 He was ordained as an elder at Heritage in April 2018.

-Joseph and his wife Catey have been married since 2012 and have four children.
+Joseph and his wife Catey have been married since 2012 and have five children.